architect/arc.codes/src/views/docs/en/guides/developer-experience/deployment.md

 description: How to deploy your Architect app
 ---

-Architect makes deploying AWS CloudFormation completely painless.
+Architect makes deploying AWS CloudFormation "stacks" painless.

+> 🧑‍🏫  CloudFormation stack identifiers are created from the name specified in the `@app` pragma and are unique to an AWS region.
+Changing the project name or region will create a new CF stack.

+## Command examples

-## Deploy to staging
+### Deploy to staging

 Deploy a CloudFormation template to a `staging` environment.